Skip to main content

 Important Notes:

-• All application materials must be submitted by the deadline posted on our Semester Exchanges page
+• All application materials must be submitted by the deadline posted on our Semester Exchanges page and application portal.

-• Incomplete applications will not be considered
+• Incomplete applications will not be considered.

-• Retain a Copy of Your Acceptance Email —it contains links and information you will need to proceed forward
+• Retain a Copy of Your Acceptance Email! it contains links and information you will need to proceed forward

 • Only after you receive notification from Education Abroad should you proceed with the host university application.
 The Office of Education Abroad will provide host university application instructions to all nominees.